What is Form 8283 and when do I need it?

 Even though no single donation exceeded $500, the combined total did.

-Similar items aggregate for the $5,000 threshold:
+Similar items aggregate for the $5,000 Section B/appraisal threshold:

-Example for $5,000 threshold: - Donated $2,500 in clothing to Goodwill - Donated $3,000 in clothing to Salvation Army - Total clothing donations: $5,500 → Must file Form 8283 Section B with appraisal (separate form for each charity)
+• Total clothing donations: $5,500 → Must file Form 8283 Section B with a qualified appraisal (separate form for each charity)

 Special rules for common donation types